* This is the Consumer Version. *

-Schizophrenia is a mental disorder characterized by loss of contact with reality (psychosis), hallucinations (usually, hearing voices), firmly held false beliefs (delusions), abnormal thinking and behavior, reduced expression of emotions, diminished motivation, and problems in daily functioning, including work, social relationships, and self-care.
+Schizophrenia is a mental disorder characterized by loss of contact with reality (psychosis), hallucinations (usually, hearing voices), firmly held false beliefs (delusions), abnormal thinking and behavior, reduced expression of emotions, diminished motivation, a decline in mental function (cognition), and problems in daily functioning, including work, social relationships, and self-care.

 Schizophrenia is probably caused by hereditary and environmental factors.

 People may have a variety of symptoms, ranging from bizarre behavior and rambling, disorganized speech to loss of emotions and little or no speech to inability to concentrate and remember.

 Doctors diagnose schizophrenia based on symptoms after they do tests to rule out other possible causes.

 How well people do depends largely on whether they take the prescribed drugs as directed.